-Beat the afternoon heat by taking in the shows
+Beat the afternoon heat by taking in the shows.

 And don’t forget to wander to the back to catch up with those wacky characters in Muppet Vision 3D.
 This hidden gem is full of belly laughs.
-Bonus – there is hardly ever a big crowd and the waiting is all done inside an air conditioned building.
+Bonus – there is hardly ever a big crowd and the waiting is all done inside an air-conditioned building.

-Get great seating for night time shows while eating dinner
+Get great seating for night time shows while eating dinner.

 By now, the kids are asking their favorite question, “What’s for dinner?”
-After two fairly large meals earlier in the day and countless containers of popcorn, a Mickey bar or two, dinner tends to be a quick service meal.
+After two reasonably large meals earlier in the day and countless containers of popcorn, a Mickey bar or two, dinner tends to be a quick service meal.

-There are two night time shows at Hollywood Studios.
+There are two nighttime shows at Hollywood Studios.
 Fantasmic! and the fireworks – Star Wars: A Galactic Spectacular.
 Seeing both of these in one night is possible, but I recommend picking one.